Programs for Schools—The Science of Massachusetts

 Support is available for districts with financial challenges, and our curriculum is designed to be accessible to all learners.
 Professional development will also be available to support teachers implementing the curriculum for the first time.

-- All lessons begin with an engaging 5-8-minute video that introduces the topic and can be viewed together or as homework.
+- An engaging, short video that introduces the lesson topic and can be viewed in the classroom or as homework.

 More Information & Scheduling